 To address the devastating rollbacks to sexual and reproductive health and rights in the United States, and their potential impacts for people everywhere, this academic year IIGH will have as a primary focus sexual and reproductive health and rights issues in Los Angeles and around the world.
 Stay tuned.

 In this video, Mauro Cabral Grinspan, former Executive Director of Global Action for Trans Equality, shares how trans communities are moving forward to improve knowledge and access to health-related human rights.Watch Pt.
 2 of this feature

 Our Latest Newsletter

 Get caught up on all things IIGH!
 Check out our August 2022 newsletter.
-Want to learn m...Continue Reading
+Want to lear...Continue Reading